Delia's Gone (film): Production

 On October 13, 2020, it was announced Stephan James, Marisa Tomei and Paul Walter Hauser had joined the cast of the film.
 On October 21, 2020, Travis Fimmel joined the cast.

 Principal photography began in October 2020.

 Release

 The film was released in theaters and through video on demand in the United States on August 19, 2022 by Vertical Entertainment.

+Reception

+On review aggregator website Rotten Tomatoes, the film has an approval rating of 31% based on 16 reviews, with an average rating of 5.7/10.
+On Metacritic, the film has a score of 40 out of 100 based on four reviews, indicating "mixed or average" reviews.

 Awards

 David Braid received a Canadian Screen Award nomination for Best Original Song at the 10th Canadian Screen Awards for the song "Ring Them Fantasy".

 The film was shortlisted for Best Direction in a Feature Film at the 2022 Directors Guild of Canada awards.